-Your home and property:
+- Your home and property:

-- is there adequate space?
+- · is there adequate space?

 - can the pet be securely confined?

-- can you provide adequate shelter?
+- · can you provide adequate shelter?

 - can you set up separate areas for pets and young children (if applicable)?

-Your lifestyle:
+- Your lifestyle:

-- how much time can you (and your family, if applicable) devote to a pet? - will you have time to supervise young children with a pet (if applicable)?
+- how much time can you (and your family, if applicable) devote to a pet?

+- will you have time to supervise young children with a pet (if applicable)?

-The costs could include:
+- The costs associated with ownership could include:

 - purchase

 - housing

 - feeding

 - microchipping and registration

 - vet checks; vaccinations; and worming, tick and flea treatments

 - de-sexing (permanent sterilisation)

+- · annual permits for certain dogs and cats.

 - grooming

+- training

-- training - boarding
+- boarding